Rindbee/godot-docs-l10n/classes/es/class_editorexportplatformandroid.rst

 :ref:`PackedStringArray<class_PackedStringArray>` **permissions/custom_permissions** :ref:`🔗<class_EditorExportPlatformAndroid_property_permissions/custom_permissions>`

-Array de cadenas de permisos personalizados.
+Array de strings de permisos personalizados.

 **Note:** The returned array is *copied* and any changes to it will not update the original property value.
 See :ref:`PackedStringArray<class_PackedStringArray>` for more details.